Lucas Cranach the Elder

 Lucas Cranach the Elder (Lucas Cranach der Ältere /de/; c.
 1472 – 16 October 1553) was a German Renaissance painter and printmaker in woodcut and engraving.
-He was court painter to the Electors of Saxony for most of his career, and is known for his portraits, both of German princes and those of the leaders of the Protestant Reformation, whose cause he embraced with enthusiasm.
+He was court painter to the Electors of Saxony for most of his career, and is known for his portraits, both of German princes and leaders of the Protestant Reformation, whose cause he embraced with enthusiasm.
 He was a close friend of Martin Luther, and eleven portraits of that reformer by him survive.
 Cranach also painted religious subjects, first in the Catholic tradition, and later trying to find new ways of conveying Lutheran religious concerns in art.
-He continued throughout his career to paint nude subjects drawn from mythology and religion.
+He continued to paint nude subjects from mythology and religion throughout his career.

 Cranach had a large workshop and many of his works exist in different versions; his son Lucas Cranach the Younger and others continued to create versions of his father's works for decades after his death.
 He has been considered the most successful German artist of his time.